wildfish/django-dashboards/docs/dashboards/howto/layout.rst

 Layouts
 =======

-Dashboards by default display components in a 2 column grid, but this can be customized to fit your needs.
-This is done using a :code:`ComponentLayout` which allows you to order components and position them on screen using common HTML elements such Divs.
+Dashboards by with our default styles applied display components in a 2 column grid but this can be changed to fit your needs.
+This is done by adding a ``Layout`` class to your Dashboard and populating the ``components`` attribute with a :code:`ComponentLayout` class.
+In this you can order your components and position them on screen using common HTML elements such Divs.

 ComponentLayout Class
 ---------------------